Tbhussen/CodeAlpha_HangmanGame/README.md

 This program is a text-based Hangman game where players guess the name of an animal letter by letter.
 The game loads a random animal name from a provided file and gives the player up to six mistakes before ending.
 If the player correctly guesses the animal, they win; otherwise, the game displays a "Game Over" message after seven incorrect attempts.

 ### Requirements
-Python 3.x

-A text file containing animal names (one per line), which should be located at C:\Users\ji160\OneDrive\Desktop\CodeAlpha\animals.txt.
+A text file containing animal names (one per line), which can be found on: `https://github.com/skjorrface/animals.txt`

 ### Instructions
 The program opens and reads an animal name from the animals.txt file, storing it in a list.